 Visas are necessary for all travel to Ghana.
 Visa applications are administered by the Ghanaian Embassy in Washington D.C. and the Ghanaian Consulate in New York, as well as the Honorary Consulate in Houston, Texas.
 Visa applications can be submitted by mail or in person.
-Students should begin applying for a visa immediately after being offered admission into the program.
+Participants should begin applying for a visa immediately after being offered admission into the program.
 It can take several weeks to acquire the materials needed for your visa application and receive approval.
 Thus it is very important that students complete their visa application by or before the stated deadline to ensure their participation in the program.
 Star Service and Study Abroad does not offer refunds for denied or late visas.
-We do not administer this service and we encourage students to contact their respective embassy or consulate with any visa related questions.
+We do not administer this service and we encourage participants to contact their respective embassy or consulate with any visa related questions.
 Rules and policies can also change between each processing center.
-On this page, we have compiled general information about what each center offers, but we advise students to speak with each office directly to confirm their processes.
+On this page, we have compiled general information about what each center offers, but we advise participants to speak with each office directly to confirm their processes.
 If you anticipate any delays in obtaining your visa, please inform Star Service and Study Abroad right away.

 How does it work?